thomas-picariello/SDTP/README.md

 It has been tested with QCreator and MSVC 2012 on Windows, other compilers and other platforms might work.

-To build this project you need the following dependencies:
+To build this project you will need the following dependencies:

 Build tool:
  - cmake 2.8.x: http://www.cmake.org/